Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Which Pieces Should Be Admissible?

-The inclusion $\calB(\cake) \subseteq \calL(\cake)$ holds by definition, as all Borel sets are Lebesgue-measurable.
-However, there are Lebesgue-measurable sets that are not Borel-measurable: Observe that the cardinality of $\calL(\cake)$ is the cardinality of $\mathfrak{P}(\cake)$ (which is $2^{\mathfrak c} > \mathfrak c$), whereas there are only continuum-many (i.e., $\mathfrak c$, the cardinality of $\cake$) Borel sets \cite<see>[Appendix~G, Corollary~G.7]{schi:b:measures}.
+The inclusion $\calB(\concake) \subseteq \calL(\concake)$ holds by definition, as all Borel sets are also Lebesgue sets.
+However, there are Lebesgue sets that are not Borel sets: Observe that the cardinality of $\calL(\concake)$ is the cardinality of $\mathfrak{P}(\concake)$ (which is $2^{\mathfrak c} > \mathfrak c$), whereas there are only continuum-many (i.e., $\mathfrak c$, the cardinality of $\concake$) Borel sets (see~\citeR[Appendix~G, Corollary~G.7]{schi:b:measures}).
 This proves~(c).
-An alternative direct construction can be based on the Cantor function, also known as the \emph{devil's staircase} \cite<see>[p.~153, Example~7.20]{schi:b:counterexamples}.
+An alternative direct construction can be based on the Cantor function, also known as the \emph{devil's staircase} (see~\citeR[p.~153, Example~7.20]{schi:b:counterexamples}).